TendTo/Id-based-Proxy-Signature-Scheme-with-Message-Recovery/README.md

 This is a prototype implementation of the Id based Proxy Signature Scheme with Message Recovery as described in the [paper](https://www.researchgate.net/publication/283648628_An_Improved_ID-based_Proxy_Signature_Scheme_with_Message_Recovery).
 The implementation is written in [c](<https://en.wikipedia.org/wiki/C_(programming_language)>) and uses the [PBC](https://crypto.stanford.edu/pbc/) and [Nettle](http://www.lysator.liu.se/~nisse/nettle/) libraries, with the help of some utilities provided by the professor [Mario di Raimondo](https://diraimondo.dmi.unict.it/).

+> **Disclaimer**
+> This project is a prototype implementation of the scheme described in the paper made by a student.
+> It is not meant to be used in production environments.
+> The code is provided as is, without any warranty.
+> There is no guarantee that it is secure or that it will work as expected.
+> If you find any bugs or vulnerabilities, feel free to open an issue.

 ## Requirements

 - [PBC](https://crypto.stanford.edu/pbc/)